Pearl City High School (Illinois): Academics

+Based on the Illinois School Report Card for the 2023-24 school year, Pearl City had a graduation rate of 89%.
+Additionally, in 2024, Pearl City ranked as the #11,663th best school in the United States, 394th in Illinois, and 3rd in the Freeport metro area based on U.S. News & World Report.

+Graduation requirements

+To graduate, the school requires four years of Mathematics, four years of Physical Education, three years of Social Studies, three years of Science, three years of either either Music, Art, or Foreign Language, half a year in Health, half a year of Career Exploration & Workplace Skills, half a year of Consumer Education, and one year combined of Microsoft I & II.
+Additionally, the school requires a minimum of 20 community service hours per year along with a SAT completion.

+Notable achievements

+The school has received numerous achievements.
+These include bronze awards from the U.S. News & World Report between 2008 and 2010, second, first, and sixth place on the Rockford Register Star newspaper's Rock River Valley rankings for 2008, 2009, and 2010 respectively, and 55th on the Chicago Times high school rankings of 2010.

 Athletics

 The Wolves compete in the Northwest Upstate Illini Conference.
 They participate in several IHSA sponsored athletics and activities, including; football, girls volleyball, boys & girls basketball, boys & girls cross country, boys & girls golf, boys & girls track & field, baseball, softball, bass fishing and music.
 Due to their small enrollment, Pearl City coops with neighboring high schools for five sports (Lena-Winslow High School for boys & girls golf and girls track & field and Eastland High School for boys football and speech individual events.).

 Teams

 The following teams finished in the top four of their respective IHSA sponsored state championship tournaments: